PH - Public Health

 Satisfies General Education Requirement: Diversity Equity Incl Inquiry

 That racial and ethnic minorities have poorer health, worse socioeconomic status, and shorter life expectancies is well-documented in the public health literature.
 This course will examine the personal, community, social, and institutional structures that increase morbidity and mortality risk in these populations.
 Considerable attention is paid to the historical, political, social, and economic underpinnings of these inequalities.
 Rather than just continuing to document disparities, the class will emphasize the role health care providers, public health professionals, health policy, and community-based interventions can play in achieving health equity in racial and ethnic minorities.
-Offered Yearly.
+Offered Every Term.

-PH 2550 Public Health Issues in Arab Americans and the Arab World Cr.
+PH 2550 MENA Public Health Cr.
 3

 Satisfies General Education Requirement: Global Learning Inquiry

 This global health course offers an investigation into the differing health attitudes, beliefs, behaviors as well as risk factors and health outcomes for persons in and from the Arab world.
 It offers a unique perspective on global health by comparing social determinants and health outcomes for persons living in the Arab world to Middle East, North African (MENA) populations in the US (and specifically in metro Detroit).
 Students will examine the roles of history, culture, geography, and health in the larger Arab world.
 These factors and cultural commonalities subsequently impact the health of Arab immigrants and refugees across the world and, specifically, in the United States.
 The course explores a range of social determinants of health including immigration history; geography; stigma; geopolitical impacts; as well as social, cultural, and religious determinants in order to provide foundational cultural competencies vital for understanding health in a global context.
-Offered Yearly.
+Offered Winter.

 PH 3000 Public Health Administration Cr.
 3